OSBI discusses efforts to reduce 'staggering' backlog of untested sexual assault kits

 A recent law requires law enforcement to submit the kits within 20 days to a forensic laboratory for testing, unless the victim chooses not to have the kit tested, Fielding said.

-While the new law was necessary, it created some significant increases in cases the OSBI receives in its lab, Fielding said.
+While the new law was necessary, it created some significant increases in the number of cases the OSBI receives in its lab, Fielding said.

-Before the law took effect, the agency was receiving anywhere from 25 to 30 sexual assault cases a month, she said.
-After the law took effect, the number jumped to 95 to 100 cases a month, she said.
+Before the law took effect, the agency was receiving anywhere from 25 to 30 sexual assault cases a month, but after the law took effect, the number jumped to 95 to 100 cases a month, she said.

-Another new law also requires the kits to be kept for 50 years, she said.
+Another new law also requires that the kits be kept for 50 years, she said.

 Senate Minority Leader Kay Floyd, D-Oklahoma City, was the author of both pieces of legislation, Fielding said.
 Floyd attended the press conference.